 Parents often ask me what they should do when their children misbehave at school.
 I have many thoughts about this question, but my answers often circle back to the importance of quality time.
-The more quality time we have with our children, the more we can teach, model and strengthen relationships.
+The more time we have with our children, the more we can teach, model, and influence behaviors.

 When I was younger, quality time in the home was the norm.
-Of course, back then parents weren’t competing with social media and video games.
-Time with family had a direct impact on our social and emotional development.
-We learned about behaviors through ongoing discussions and interactions with our siblings and parents.
-I believe most of my behaviors were shaped not by the punishments I received as a child, but by the discussions I had surrounding my behavior and choices.
+[Of course, back then parents weren’t competing with social media and electronics of all types.]
+Time with my family had a direct impact on my social and emotional development.
+I learned through ongoing discussions and interactions with my siblings and parents.
+Upon reflection, I feel strongly that most of my behaviors were shaped not by the punishments I received as a child, but by the discussions I had surrounding my behavior and choices.

-The beauty of quality time is that it affords you opportunities during “neutral” times to talk with your child when he or she is more receptive to your feedback.
-If you are not in this habit, it is more difficult to approach your child about behaviors without it fueling a power struggle.
-So when misbehavior occurs at school, find the right time and just talk with your child.
+Nightly discussions provide opportunities to talk with your children about concerns during neutral times when they are more receptive to your feedback.
+If you are not in this habit, it is more difficult to bring up problem behaviors without landing in a power struggle.
+So when misbehaviors occur at school, find the right time and just talk with your child.
 I can think of no better homework, nor can I think of any better way parents can support teachers’ efforts at school.